-The 7800 has two options for WWAN connectivity, a voice + data GSM/HSPA+/UMTS/GPRS/EDGE or a data only Gobi radio, which supports GSM/HSPA+/UMTS/GPRS/EDGE and CDMA/1xRTT/EVDO Rev A.
+The 99EX has two options for WWAN connectivity, a data+voice GSM/HSPA+/UMTS/GPRS/EDGE radio or a data only Gobi radio, which supports GSM/HSPA+/UMTS/GPRS/EDGE and CDMA/1xRTT/EVDO.

+The 99GX has one option for WWAN connectivity, a data only Gobi radio, which supports GSM/HSPA+/UMTS/GPRS/EDGE and CDMA/1xRTT/EVDO.

 GSM Short for Global System for Mobile communications, GSM is an open, non-proprietary wireless WAN system that is constantly evolving and growing.

 HSPA+ Short for High-Speed Download Packet Access, HSPA+ is a non-voice value added service that allows packet-switched data to be instantly sent and received across mobile telephone networks.

 UMTS Short for Universal Mobile Telecommunications System, UMTS is a non-voice value added service that allows packet-switched data to be instantly sent and received across mobile telephone networks.

 GPRS Short for General Packet Radio Service, GPRS is a non-voice value added service that allows packet-switched data to be instantly sent and received across mobile telephone networks.

 EDGE E-GPRS is a non-voice value added service that allows packet-switched data to be instantly sent and received across mobile telephone networks at a higher data rate than standard GPRS.

 CDMA Short for Code Division Multiple Access.

 1xRTT Short for Single-Carrier Radio Transmission Technology.

 EVDO Short for Evolution-Data Optimized.